DKpdx/Artistry/journals/peter_trinh.md

 Tuesday 4/18/2023:
 I was having token authorization issue when it came to creating an art form.
 Will be spending the today and tomorrow to fix it.

-Wednesday 4/18/19:
+Wednesday 4/19/2023:
-Managed to solve the authorization issue and managed to get the app to work with tailwind.
+Managed to solve the authorization issue on my create art form and managed to get the app to work with tailwind.

+Thursday 4/20/2023:
+Worked on an update art form and managed to get it to work.
+We have a few more components that we need to finish still.
+I'm going to start working on the art detail page tomorrow.